Archi183/move-it/README.md

 ---

-## 📌 Note
-This project is for learning purposes only.
+I made this project is for learning purpose only.